-How to Design Inclusive Meetings for Introverts
+How to Facilitate Inclusive Meetings for Introverts

 Introverts are estimated to make up somewhere between 25-50% of the population.
 And while it’s always tempting to think in binaries, introversion and extroversion is a sliding scale.